What Really Happened to Jasper Taylor?

 By all accounts, Jasper Taylor was the kind of brilliant genius that comes along only every five or so hundred years.

 Taylor showed an aptitude for numbers as early as three years old.
-By five he was working out geometric proofs.
-By six he had mastered algebra.
-By eight he had moved on to calculus.
+By five, he was working out geometric proofs.
+By six, he had mastered algebra.
+By eight, he had moved on to calculus.
 At twelve he published his first paper in mathematics.
-It was around this time that his interest shifted from pure mathematics to physics.
+Around this time, his interest shifted from pure mathematics to physics.

 “The two of them were two in a billion.
 It was such a random fluke to have two such profound geniuses working together, growing up together, and working on the exact same problems.
 It was the universe giving the human race a tremendous gift.”